 Mossy Minecraft House

-Tired of implementing the same blocks in your Minecraft house ideas time and time again?
+Tired of implementing the same blocks in your Minecraft houses time and time again?
 Try something mossy for a change.
 This Mossy Minecraft House’s exterior comprises Mossy Cobblestone and the whole unit uses a 7 by 9 foundation, so pretty ideal for a starter survival house for your Minecraft world.

-It employs a bed, a Crafting, and an Enchanting Table, and Anvil too—basically everything you need to spend your nights in the game’s Survival Mode and return home to a splendor structure every time.
+It employs a bed, a Crafting, an Enchanting Table, and Anvil too—basically everything you need to spend your nights in the game’s Survival Mode and return home to a splendor structure every time.

 Top-End Minecraft Modern House